This blog is written by Dr. Andrew Flesner. In this blog, he talks about why hip and ankle stability is imperative for happy, healthy, pain-free feet.

 While most people have felt the pains of this injury, most are unaware of why it occurs.
 The plantar fascia is a thick tissue that runs from the heel bone to the ball of the foot and is responsible for maintaining the arch of the foot.
 While the pain from plantar fasciitis is felt along this arch, the cause often stems from instability in the ankle or hip.
 When these joints are weak, it places unnecessary stress on the feet, leading to inflammation and pain.

 Strong hips and stable ankles strengthen your body’s foundation and take stress off your feet.
-Below are two fun exercises you can add to your daily routine to increase hip and ankle stability while relieving pain associated with plantar fasciitis.
+Below are a few fun exercises you can add to your daily routine to increase hip and ankle stability while relieving pain associated with plantar fasciitis.

 - Place a band on the ground and step onto it.